-- Officers of the Cadet Instructors Cadre (CIC) are members of the Canadian Forces Reserve whose primary duty is the supervision, administration, and training of teenaged youth of the Royal Canadian Sea, Army and Air Cadets in Corps and Squadrons across Canada.
+Officers of the Cadet Instructors Cadre (CIC) are members of the Canadian Forces Reserve whose primary duty is the supervision, administration, and training of teenaged youth at Air Cadet Squadrons.
+This is a paid position with training provided by the Department of National Defence.

-- CIC Officers work with cadets an average of one night and one weekend day per week, with additional time devoted to organizing and planning activities.
-Many of them also spend their summers instructing cadets at one of the 23 cadet summer training centres or accompany cadets on competitions, expeditions or foreign exchange visits.
-CIC officers instruct cadets on the wide variety of skills and knowledge that is contained in the cadet program.
-They also provide coaching and mentorship and become role models for our youth.
+Many CIC officers are former cadets, retired regular-force military members, parents, or members of the community.
+They work with cadets an average of one night and one weekend day per week, with addition time devoted to organizing and planning activities.
+Opportunities to train cadets during summer courses at one of the 23 cadet summer training centres, or accompany them on competitions, expeditions, and foreign exchange visits are also available.

 - Meet screening requirements

 - Meet specific Canadian Armed Forces medical standards

 If you wish to join an Air Cadet squadron as non-military personnel, you can also join as a Civilian Instructor (CI).
 CIs accompany officers in managing and supervising an Air Cadet squadron.
 Many times, CIs are specialists with specific knowledge or qualifications, such as pilots.

 - Visit these links for more information: